Multiplicity and the Media

 And the same to journalists, or what passes for journalists today, when you go to write up the script for a story about a person "with this rare, baffling disorder."

-Multiplicity only makes it into the news when a member of a multiple household has committed a crime or has been a victim of crime.
+Multiplicity only makes it into the news when a member of a multiple group has committed a crime or has been a victim of crime.
 Multiplicity is being used as a legal defense, with a plea of not guilty by reason of insanity, despite the fact that multiplicity is not insanity according to the mental health industry's own criteria.
-The media, unconcerned with trivialities such as facts, continue to connect multiplicity in the public mind with criminal or dysfunctional behavior.
+The media, unconcerned with trivialities such as facts, continue to connect multiplicity in the public consciousness with criminal or dysfunctional behavior.
+The media blitz surrounding the recent Herschel Walker revelations is only one example.

-Multiplicity as a subject for serious discussion has been relegated to tabloid talk shows.
-There has never been a serious media depiction, either in dramatization or the news, of a multiple household which is highly functional and successful in the real world.
-The Fox sitcom Herman's Head remains the only media depiction of a functional, gainfully-employed household.
+There has never been a serious media depiction, either in dramatization or the news, of a multiple system which is highly functional and successful in the real world.
+The Fox show Herman's Head remains the only media depiction of a functional, gainfully-employed group, and the effect was significantly diminished by its sitcom trivialities.

 In a personal email in January 1998, one of our website's visitors stated the following: